HIV/AIDS in Kenya: HTC

 HIV testing and counseling (HTC) has been one response to the HIV/AIDS crisis in Kenya.
 The government has encouraged getting tested and for people to be more open about the diagnosis so it can be addressed appropriately.
 Self testing kits for low cost have been introduced over recent years, along with community based testing and door-to-door campaigns.
 In 2008, only 860,000 people were being annually tested for HIV, compared to 9.9 million people that are being tested annually now.

+PrEP: Pre-Exposure Prophylaxis

+In 2016 NASCOP (National AIDS and STI Control Program) incorporated PrEP into the national HIV reduction strategy.
+The guidelines recommended tenofovir/emcitirabine (TDF/FTC) for HIV prevention targeted towards key populations including sex workers, MSM, PWID and sero-discordant couples.
+PrEP has been found to be 99% effective at reducing HIV infections from sexual intercousre when taken as prescribed.
+Stigma, facilitated by low PrEP awareness, and prejudice around gender, sexuality and HIV, is a major barrier to scale-up of PrEP programs.

 Condom Availability

 Even though condom use wasn't endorsed by the Kenyan government until 2001, the rate of condom usage has gradually increased ever since.
 Free condoms have been distributed throughout different communities, including the sex workers community.
 This has decreased unprotected sex, which is critical in lowering new HIV infections.

 Education

 Education about HIV/AIDS has been in the school curriculum since 2003, and it has been effective in increasing knowledge within children about the disease.
 There has been some controversy about the ethics of teaching students about sexual health, due to the fear that it would encourage young people to have sex.
 However, rates of new HIV infections have said otherwise.
 Mass media campaigns have also been done to educate people about HIV/AIDS.